How to Renew Minnesota Medicaid

 Confirm your coverage continued

 After submitting, confirm you receive a notice that coverage was renewed.
-If you don't hear back within a few weeks, call Medical Assistance (Minnesota Medicaid) to verify your status.
+If you don't hear back within a few weeks, call your county office to verify your status.

 If your renewal is denied